DariaMartinovskaya/Client-Server/Client-Server_Architecture_Theory.md

 On the other hand, systems that have strict API security requirements and regulations may benefit from a SOAP-based approach because of its built-in security measures.
 For instance, its support for WS-Security and strongly-typed contracts make SOAP a better fit for systems that send and receive highly sensitive data, such as financial and healthcare information.

+#### SOAP and REST alternatives
+While SOAP and REST have been the primary choices for building APIs during the last decades, other alternatives are becoming increasingly common.

+##### JSON

+JSON (JavaScript object notation) is an open standard file format used to transmit data objects between many applications.
+It is a lightweight format to store and transfer data and is often used when sending data from a server to a web page.
+The simplicity and speedy transmission of JSON make it a viable alternative in many situations.

+##### gRPC

+gRPC (remote procedure call or RPC) is an open-source system developed by Google that uses HTTP/2.
+It is commonly used to provide a connection to different applications in a microservices architecture, and it allows mobile devices to communicate with backend services.

+The advantages of gRPC include more lightweight messages than JSON, high performance, built-in code generation, and support for more connection options such as streaming data.

+##### Falcor

+Developed by Netflix, Falcor is a JavaScript library that assists in data fetching.
+It allows you to retrieve data from different sources and combine it into a single model.
+As a result, you can more easily pass data through different UI components and display it to users.

+Falcor also supports client-side caching, meaning you can retrieve values from the local storage instead of making random network calls—which can otherwise be time-consuming and resource-intensive.

+##### GraphQL

+GraphQL is a query language used to efficiently load data from a server to a client.
+Created by Facebook, this relatively new technology supports reading, writing, and subscribing to changes to data, and GraphQL servers are available for languages like JavaScript, Python, C++, and more.

+Just like REST, GraphQL communicates using HTTP and uses the JSON data format.
+One of the key differences and benefits is the possibility to specify the data you want to be returned from the server in one API call.

+For example, if we want to fetch a customer, a customer order, and the order’s shipment status using REST, we would have to conduct separate HTTP requests for each piece of data.
+With GraphQL, we can fetch everything using one request, which eliminates the HTTP overhead for each call.

 Sources:
 1. https://www.simplilearn.com/what-is-client-server-architecture-article
 2. https://medium.com/@nirajranasinghe/understanding-client-server-architecture-in-system-design-9da079efde60